harryeetsource/MOEW/README.md

 ## 2.2 Windows Structured Exception Handling (SEH)

-On 32-bit Windows, each thread maintains an SEH chain at `TEB->ExceptionList`, exposed to user-mode as `fs:[0]`.
+On 32-bit Windows, each thread maintains a SEH chain at `TEB->ExceptionList`, exposed to user-mode as `fs:[0]`.
 The chain is a singly-linked list of **exception registration records** that live on the thread’s stack.

 Each record has: